 Cross Country Chase Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners wore only cheekpieces, when backing these the trend shows a record of 0-53.
+❌ The worst performing factor that has failed to produce a single winner is when runners wore cheekpieces, when backing these, the trend shows a record of 0-53.

-The courses that have produced the most winners of the Cross Country Chase are Cheltenham and Navan, there has been a total number of 6 winners from each of those courses.
+The courses that have produced the most winners of the Cross Country Chase are Cheltenham and Navan; there have been a total of 6 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 305 runners whilst the Female runners have produced 0 winners from a total of 8 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 305 runners, while female runners have produced 0 winners from a total of 8 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Cross Country Chase: